sans-sense/Hygieia/README.md

 Quirks
 ======================
-Components need to be run at least once for the db to be properly seeded.
-Example: To get builds working, the expectation is that people will run the jenkins-build-collector which adds collector type build and then jobs as collector items.
+Components need to be run at least once for the db to be properly seeded, for example, to get builds working, jenkins-build-collector has to run, which adds collector type and then jobs as collector items, the ui lets us match these jobs against dashboards.
+This does mean that any quick demo is tough, one way of getting around it is manually inserting the collectors and tweaking the ui to show these, [example commit](https://github.com/sans-sense/Hygieia/commit/8299b7fc05be45df5091a621507eb7704449d90c).

 Data Model